serraict/vine-floriday-adapter/work/definition-of-done.md

 - [x] Release is tagged in the repository
 - [x] GitHub Actions package workflow successfully builds and publishes the Docker container to <https://ghcr.io/serraict/vine-floriday-adapter>.

+Additionally, for each release:

+- [ ] CHANGELOG.md is updated following the guidelines from https://keepachangelog.com/, documenting all changes since the last release

 ## Final Checks

 - [ ] GitHub Actions CI workflow passes on the main branch, running all quality checks